 What's so special about fall?

 There are some clear exceptions to fall planting.
 Annuals for pops of color in the garden obviously need to be planted in spring or summer to get the most out of them before they die at the first freeze or frost.
 Warm season vegetables like tomatoes and peppers are also not going to be on the fall planting list.
-But for most of all your perennials- flowering plants, ferns, grasses, shrubs, or trees- September through October is a fantastic time to plant.
+But for most of all your perennials- flowering plants, ferns, grasses, shrubs, or trees- September through October is a fantastic time to plant (and transplant!).
 This time frame is suited for our Hardiness Zone (6b/7a).
 Living in southern Alabama, I was more than confident planting up into early November and those in colder climates like Chicago may need to schedule their fall planting a bit earlier.
 A general rule of thumb is to plant about 5 weeks prior to your area’s average first frost.

 Examples of fall planting at Yew Dell